croz-ltd/nrich/nrich-encrypt/README.md

 ## Setting up Spring beans

-To be able to use this library AspectJ should be enabled (i.e. `@EnableAspectJAutoProxy`) and following beans should be defined in context:
+To be able to use this library AspectJ should be enabled (i.e. by adding `@EnableAspectJAutoProxy` on `@Configuration` class) and following beans should be defined in context:

 ```